stephenamsel/rails_fast_kafka_consumer/README.md

 ## Usage

-TODO: Write usage instructions here
+Full usage instructions will be added later.
+For now, just read the instructions for the [Kafka Reader](https://github.com/stephenamsel/Rails-Kafka-Intake) and [DB optimizer](https://github.com/stephenamsel/rails-bulk-writer?tab=readme-ov-file#usage).

 ## Development